-In this installment, we will examine Spot Instances, the opposite of the guaranteed-capacity model of Reserved Instances.
+In this installment, we will examine Amazon EC2 Spot Instances, the opposite of the guaranteed-capacity model of Reserved Instances.
 Spot Instances are an excess computing resource offered at an incredibly low price.
 There is, however, one caveat: the instance can be reclaimed by Amazon if it needs the capacity back.
 So how does one use these instances?

 Use a Fluctuating Spot Rate to Save on Capacity Costs